Total Credits: 6 including 6 Ethic CEs

 In crisis, time is of the essence, and social workers are often called on to quickly triage a situation.
 The margin for error can change depending on the situation.
 In addition, environmental elements can affect ethical decision-making processes, and the applied approach can vary widely.
 Participants will explore appropriate ethical decision-making processes in a crisis situation/intervention.
 An emphasis will be placed on best practice techniques for ethical decision-making, allowing participants to engage in a variety of different intervention techniques.

-Ms. Cruz is a graduate of the Catholic University of America with a B.A. in psychology and received her Masters of Social Work, specializing in mental health and addiction from the University Of Maryland School Of School Work.
-In 2014 she completed an advanced two year post graduate Forensic Social Work Certification through the University of Maryland Continuing Education Department.
-In 2008 she co-created the Forensic Social Work Committee for NASW and in 2010 became the sole chair, a position she maintained until 2016 when she resigned due to other professional obligations but she continues to advocate for legislative changes.
-Under her leadership the committee successful hosted two national forensic social work conferences and successfully advocated for various legislative bills and reform.
+Ms. Cruz is a graduate of the Catholic University of America with a B.A. in psychology and received her Master of Social Work, specializing in mental health and addiction, from the University of Maryland School of School Work.
+In 2014 she completed an advanced two-year post-graduate Forensic Social Work Certification through the University of Maryland Continuing Education Department.
+In 2008 she co-created the Forensic Social Work Committee for NASW and in 2010 became the sole chair, a position she maintained until 2016 when she resigned due to other professional obligations.
+She continues to advocate for legislative changes.
+Under her leadership, the committee successfully hosted two national forensic social work conferences and advocated for various legislative bills and reform.
 She maintains various professional memberships and affiliations.

 Ms. Cruz is an Adjunct Professor: